-I read about experimental Alzheimer's tests that can detect early stages of the disease.
-Are these really helpful?
+I read about experimental tests for Alzheimer's disease that can detect early stages of the disease.
+Are these helpful?

 - Cognitive assessment.
 Technology is also being used to develop software for computer-based assessments that detect cognitive changes and may be useful in the early diagnosis of Alzheimer's disease.

 Early detection and diagnosis of Alzheimer's disease is an important goal.
-Early intervention with medications may slow the progression of the disease and provide a better opportunity to plan for the future.
+Early intervention with medications might slow disease progression and provide an opportunity to plan for the future.

 - Alzheimer's and dementia testing for earlier diagnosis.
 Alzheimer's Association. http://www.alz.org/research/science/earlier_alzheimers_diagnosis.asp.
 Accessed June 30, 2017.

 - Wolk DA, et al. Clinical features and diagnosis of Alzheimer disease. https://www.uptodate.com/contents/search.
 Accessed June 30, 2017.